 We probably need to start with this, as the terms used in Scots law to describe different types of property differ from those used in English law and also from everyday speech.
 And we need to agree on what terms we are going to use in this article.

 In Scots law all property is either heritable or moveable.
 Heritable property is land and buildings or rights over land; moveable property is everything else.
 Moveable property is then itself divided in two: corporeal moveables, in other words, things; incorporeal moveables or, in other words, rights not related to land which you can't, as it were, touch (but including in certain respects the right to receive rents).
 So corporeal moveables (called chattels in English law) are goods and equipment.
 Incorporeal moveables include debts (the right to be paid, aka receivables), company shares, and intellectual property (patents, trade marks etc.).

 In this article we are focusing on "incorporeal moveables" and in particular what the Bill describes as "claims", being the right to the performance of an obligation (but in the Bill this excludes a non-monetary right relating to land or a negotiable instrument).
 Therefore, as suggested above, "claims" covers debts, the rights under sub-hire agreements and bank accounts.
-Other forms of incorporeal moveable property such as company shares and intellectual property are covered by the Bill but are captured by the introduction of the Statutory Pledge.
+Other forms of incorporeal moveable property and intellectual property are covered by the Bill but are captured by the introduction of the Statutory Pledge.

 In the Bill the usual concepts are used to describe the parties to an assignation.
 The person who assigns the claim being the assignor, the person to whom it is assigned being the assignee and the person against whom the claim may be enforced being the "debtor".

 The Problem to be Solved